Looking for an outright handset bargain? It pays to shop around and consider your options when looking for a cheap phone.

 If you're happy paying upfront for a handset, you can economise by looking for a bargain phone, even in the premium space, and then dropping either a prepaid or contract SIM in it.
 Each week, we round up the best phone bargains if you're looking for a premium handset without that premium price.

 This week's bargain phones

-Grab a Christmas discount on Apple, Samsung or Huawei's premium smartphones in our weekly roundup of the best deals.
+Compare prices and save on Apple, Samsung or Sony's flagship phones in our weekly round-up of the best deals.
 Read more…

 However, that's not the only approach you could take for a truly cheap phone deal as it's entirely feasible to pick up an affordable handset on contract if you're not flush with enough cash to afford a handset on an outright basis.
 Here's a range of affordable handsets on contract plans to consider: